ibm-cloud-docs/discovery/sdu.md

 -  Lite plans: PDF, Word, PowerPoint, Excel
 -  Advanced plans: PDF, Word, PowerPoint, Excel, PNG, TIFF, JPG

-Image files (PNG, TIFF, JPG) are scanned and any text is extracted.
-The image is stored for Advanced and Premium plans only.
+Individual image files (PNG, TIFF, JPG) are scanned and the text (if any) is extracted.
+PNG, TIFF, and JPEG images embedded in PDF, Word, PowerPoint, and Excel files will also be scanned and the text (if any) extracted.

 JSON and HTML documents are supported by {{site.data.keyword.discoveryfull}}, but can not be edited using the SDU editor.
 To change the configuration of HTML and JSON docs, you need to use the API.
 For more information, see the [API reference ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/apidocs/discovery/){: new_window}.